matschik/jsonl-db/README.md

 ### Creating a JSONL file

-The `jsonlFile` function creates a new JSONL file.
+Use the `jsonlFile` function instance.
 It takes one argument, the path to the file to create or operate on.

 ```javascript
 const myJsonlFile = jsonlFile("./data.jsonl");